Park Library and Research Center

 The library is open for public research by appointment only.
 Appointments must be made at least two weeks in advance.
 The library may be reserved for research Monday through Saturday from 9:00 a.m. to 4:30 p.m.
 Use of the library may be limited on specific days throughout the year.
 Please note that the park library is closed on all Federal holidays.

-Access to the stacks, vertical files, and rare books is through the assistance of library staff only.
+Access to the research library is through the assistance of library staff only.
 Photocopies of materials will depend on the original's condition and any copyright restrictions.
-Requests for information about library collections can be made by mail or email.
+Requests for information about library collections can be made by mail or e-mail.

 Requests for Duplicates: Requests for copies of material from the library must be made in writing and are limited to six requests per person per year.
 Copies are limited to 30 pages per request.
 We reserve the right to refuse requests to provide copies of entire files simply for personal collection.
 Some library holdings may not be reproduced due to poor condition or restricted use outside the park.
 Additionally, there are some documents we recommend be obtained from the original source or repository.
 Andersonville National Historic Site reserves the right to refuse any request for copies by parties outside of the National Park Service where conflict in copyright and ownership of materials may arise.
 The library staff is limited and replies will take time, so your patience is requested.

 Andersonville National Historic Site is the only park in the National Park System to serve as a memorial to all American prisoners of war.
 More...